AI-Developer-Tools/ai-developer-tools.github.io/docs/syllabus.md

 ## Grading

-Evaluation will be based on the following approximate distribution: 55% assignments, 35% final project, 10% participation.
+Evaluation will be based on the following approximate distribution: 46% in-class activities, 42% course project, and 12% homework essays.

 *Note:* Attendance is required for guest lectures.
-Absences during guest lectures (without previously arranged accommodations) will result in a deduction in your overall course grade for participation.
+Absences during guest lectures (without previously arranged accommodations) will result in a deduction in your overall course grade.

+The grading scale will be (**TODO):

+- X-Y, A+
+- X-Y, A
+- X-Y, A-
+- X-Y, B+
+- X-Y, B
+- X-Y, B-
+- X-Y, C
+- X-Y, D

 ## Course Policies

 ### Teamwork

 Teamwork is an essential part of this course.
 Teams of 2-3 students will be assigned by the instructors to work on the course project as well as in-class activities.
-Most assignments have a component that is graded for the entire group and a component that is graded individually.
-By default, group assignments will receive a single grade, for all individuals.
-However, we reserve the right to institute peer grading in problematic situations, as detailed in the [Team Policy](/teamwork). **TODO
+Some assignments will be graded as a team, although we reserve the right to override these grades or to institute peer grading in problematic situations, as detailed in the [Team
+Policy](/teamwork).

 ### Late Work